Zammour/PCBS-microbubbleDetection/README.md

   <img width="460" height="300" src="https://ieeexplore.ieee.org/mediastore_new/IEEE/content/media/58/8423254/8396283/coutu1-2850811-large.gif">
 </p>

-In clinics, echography is widely used to detect vessels and uses the well known Doppler-effect.
+Echography is widely used in the clinic to detect vessels by means of the well known Doppler-effect.
 We can increase considerably the images by injecting parenterally contrast agent that are microbubbles of gas.
-We can further increase the acquisition time to detect microvessels up to tens of µm.
+We can further increase the acquisition time in order to detect microvessels up to tens of µm.

 In this project, we aim to model *in silico* vessels by simulating microbubble loclization.
 Then, we will try to separate the microbubbles depending on their speed to improve detection, as in [*C. Huang et al., 2020*](<https://www.nature.com/articles/s41598-020-62898-9>).